chirag1902/Multi-Platform-Review-Analysis-for-Food-Delivery-Apps/README.md

 [Give a short description of what the notebooks contain, and their location in the git repo]

-## Reproducibility

-Provide a `requirements.txt` file with packages and versions of all python packages to run the analysis.

 ### 1. **Clone the Repository**
 ```bash
 git clone https://github.com/moran-teaching/project-group-19.git